 "I think I have another hour or two here and then I'll join you."
 Akihiko's long fingers continued to fly over the keyboard as he studied Hiroki's recommendations.
 "It's too late to drive all the way back across town."

 Akihiko's lips twitched up slightly at the warning, amused by his friend's sensitivity to temperature.
-For one who was so fiery, the professor seemed forever bothered by the cold.
+For one who was so fiery, Hiroki seemed forever bothered by the cold.

 Seeing Akihiko's smirk, Hiroki knew he'd better throw another blanket or two on the bed for himself.

 As he rose to leave, Hiroki mustered his courage.
 He'd been wrestling with himself for hours now about asking Akihiko to come lecture.
-This was a good a time as any to approach the man; he'd just done his friend a hell of a service.
+This was a good a time as any to approach him; after all, he'd just done him a hell of a service.

-Akihiko suddenly looked up; his violet eyes widened with concern.
+Akihiko suddenly looked up; his eyes widening with concern.
 "Erm… look, Hiroki, when I said I'd join you, I didn't mean…"

-Hiroki blushed furiously and chucked the red corrections pen he was still holding at Akihiko.
+Hiroki blushed furiously and chucked the red corrections pen he was still holding at him.
 He grew even more flustered when Akihiko caught it easily.

 "Shut up, Asshole, it's not that kind of request.
 That wasn't my intention at all!"
 Hiroki wished he had a couch in this room so that he could crawl under it right now and die.